 There are several different types of oral antibiotics.
 The type you are prescribed will depend on your unique case.
 Side effects of the topical gels or strips are minimal because the dose is small, and treatment is designed so that the antibiotics only affect the targeted area.
 The most commonly used direct delivery antibiotic in our office is Arestin®.
 This Minocycline antibiotic mixture comes in mini capsules which are delivered into the gums after scaling and root planing.

-Patients in Howard, De Pere, Seymour, Pulaski, and Shawano who suffer from gum disease are encouraged to ask Green Bay’s own Dr. Brusky about oral antibiotics at your next dental appointment.
+Patients in Howard, De Pere, Seymour, Pulaski, and Shawano who suffer from gum disease are encouraged and welcome to ask us about oral antibiotics at your next dental appointment.
 Call (920) 662-1440 today.